myint/scspell/README.txt

        as valid subtokens.

-When applied to code written in most popular programming languages while using typical naming conventions, this algorithm will catch many errors without an annoying false positive rate.
+When applied to code written in most popular programming languages while using typical naming conventions, this algorithm will usually catch many errors without an annoying false positive rate.

 In an effort to catch more spelling errors, **scspell** is able to check each file against a set of dictionary words selected *specifically for that file*.
 Up